jerickjoe111/launch-school/LS170-LS171/concepts/03_http.md

 ## Domain Name System or DNS

 To identify a host on the internet, we use IP addresses as labels, plus a port number that specifies the dedicated channel for communication.
-However, as the internet is composed by an innumerable number of hosts, it would be extremely confusing tracking which addresses identify which hosts, and wouldn't be human-friendly.
+However, as the internet is composed by an innumerable number of hosts, it would be extremely confusing tracking which addresses identify which hosts, and wouldn't be very human-friendly.
 For this reason, the DNS service exist.

-DNS is a distributed (not centralized) database across multiple, hierarchically organized DNS servers, that is used for mapping the domain name with human-friendly format like `www.google.com` to the appropriate IP address, like `197.251.230.45`, in an HTTP request.
+DNS is a distributed (not centralized) database across multiple, hierarchically organized servers, that is used for mapping the domain name with human-friendly host format like `www.google.com` to the appropriate IP address, like `197.251.230.45`, in an HTTP request.

 In practice, this involves a process before the actual request is sent to the intended server: